-Closely related to the hourly rate is the retainer.
+Our attorney’s hourly rates vary based upon experience, areas of expertise, and certifications.
 An attorney’s hourly rate doesn’t inherently make your case less expensive or more expensive, but rather determines how many hours of legal work your retainer covers.
 A typical minimum retainer for our office ranges between $5,000 and $7,500, but we also offer retainers of $3,500 (and sometimes flat fees) or otherwise which is entirely dependent upon the needs and the complexities of your particular case.

 The retainer is paid and deposited into an account known as the “Client Trust Account” which is preserved and held just for your particular case.
 (It’s similar to an escrow.)
 The firm then bills against that retainer, billing in tenth-of-an-hour increments.
 Typically, we will send you invoices twice per month, or as often as you request, for you to keep track of how far the retainer has allowed us to progress.